diveflo/edgetpu_raspberrypi4/README.md

 This repository contains an easy-to-use Python API to work with the [Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/).

 It follow the original Google repo's [release-chef-branch](https://coral.googlesource.com/edgetpu/+/refs/heads/release-chef) but includes adaptions for the installation on the Raspberry Pi 4 running [Raspian Buster](https://www.raspberrypi.org/downloads/raspbian/).

+**Hint** The script installs the Edge TPU library for `arm32` architecture and `arm-linux-gnueabihf` gnu-type.
+However, if you're running a 64-bit linux distro, the generic ``aarch64`` detection and settings should work.

 The instructions in the [official get started guide](https://coral.withgoogle.com/docs/accelerator/get-started/#set-up-on-linux-or-raspberry-pi) uses the build output of the above repo so we have to do a few more steps to get the Python API working.